th0jensen/crabdash/README.md

 cargo run
 ```

+## Build Dependencies

+The project is based on GPUI and therefore largely depends on the same build dependencies as Zed.

+Check out their documentation to get started: [Building Zed](https://zed.dev/docs/development/)

 ## Motivation

 Crabdash started as a tool for managing my own homelab machines and containers without constantly jumping between SSH sessions, terminal commands, and the Desktop Environment on-device.